exonum/exonum-doc/src/get-started/what-is-exonum.md

 Controllability of Exonum *does not* mean that the control of maintainers is unrestricted; there are well-defined rules of transaction processing that even all the network maintainers together cannot bend.
-Indeed, Exonum allows to easily convey the compliance to transaction processing rules for external parties (be it the regulator, auditors, or users of a platform).
+Indeed, Exonum allows easily conveying the compliance to transaction processing rules for external parties (be it the regulator, auditors, or users of a platform).

 !!! note "Example"